-- A. Shop Drawings: Submit fully detailed shop drawings of metal fabrication and miscellaneous metal work showing sizes, details of fabrication and construction, methods of assembly, locations anchors, accessories and installation details. - B. Product Data: Submit manufacturers qproduct data for all manufactured items and products.
+A. Shop Drawings: Submit fully detailed shop drawings of metal fabrication and miscellaneous metal work showing sizes, details of fabrication and construction, methods of assembly, locations anchors, accessories and installation details.

+B. Product Data: Submit manufacturers' product data for all manufactured items and products.

-1.4 QUALITY CONTROL
+1.5 QUALITY CONTROL

-- A. General: Refer to Section 01 45 00 .
-Quality Control, for quality control requirements and procedures. - B. Work Quality: - 1.
-Shop and field work shall be performed by mechanics, crafts persons, and workers skilled and experiences in the fabrication and installation of the metalwork involved.
+A. General: Refer to Section 01 45 00 - Quality Control, for quality control requirements and procedures.

+- B. Work Quality: - 1.
+Shop and field work shall be performed by mechanics, craftspersons, and workers skilled and experiences in the fabrication and installation of the metalwork involved.

-- A. Steel Materials: - 1.
-Shapes: Standard structural section, shapes, and plates, as indicated, shall conform to ASTM A36. - B. Welding Rods/ Electrodes: Conform to the requirements of Section 05 05 23 .
-Metal Fastenings. - C. Castings: ASTM A27, as applicable to the work. - D. Anchors and Bolts: ASTM A307, or A563, as applicable.
-Bolts and nuts shall be hot-dip galvanized in accordance with ASTM A153.
+A. Steel Materials:

+1. Shapes: Standard structural section, shapes, and plates, as indicated, shall conform to ASTM A36.

+B. Welding Rods/ Electrodes: Conform to the requirements of Section 05 05 23 - Metal Fastenings.

+- C. Castings: ASTM A27, as applicable to the work. - D. Anchors and Bolts: Provide 316 Stainless Steel anchors and bolts, where possible.
+For galvanized anchors and bolts, ASTM A307, or A563, as applicable.
+Bolts and nuts, shall be hot-dip galvanized in accordance with ASTM A153.